 - If you create your own instructional videos, you can use Panopto to add computer-generated captioning to your recordings.
 You can then edit the resulting captions in Panopto.

-- Note: It is recommended you review auto-generated captions computers may not pick up everything correctly.
+- Note: It is recommended that you review auto-generated captions, as automated services may not pick up everything correctly.

 - Provide text transcripts for audio-only content.